-EdgeX translates and transforms the information coming from sensors and devices and delivers it to applications over network-based protocols in formats and structures that meet the needs of customers.
-It also takes data from applications and delivers it to the edge nodes/devices for updates, control and actuation.
-In this section you will find the main services available for the EdgeX loosely couple microservices architecture.
+EdgeX translates and transforms edge data coming from sensors and devices and delivers it to applications over network-based protocols in formats and structures that meet the needs of customers.
+It also takes edge data from applications and delivers it to the edge nodes/devices for updates, control, and actuation.
+In this section, you will find the main services available for the EdgeX loosely couple microservices architecture.

-Device Services are the edge connectors interacting with sensors/devices or IoT objects (“things”) including Machines, Robots, Drones, HVAC Equipment, Cameras etc. Leverage available connectors to control devices and/or to get data from/to EdgeX.
+Device Services are the edge connectors interacting with sensors/devices or IoT objects (“things”) including Machines, Robots, Drones, HVAC Equipment, Cameras, etc. Leverage available connectors to control devices and/or to get edge data from/to EdgeX.
 You can also use the Device Service SDK to create your own EdgeX Device Service.

-This is where most of the knowledge as to what “things” are connected, what data is flowing through, and how EdgeX is configured in a given deployment.
+This is where most of the knowledge as to what “things” are connected, what data is flowing through, and how EdgeX's open edge software platform is configured in a given deployment.

-App Services are the means to extract, process/transform and send sensed data from EdgeX to an endpoint or application of your choice.
-This could be an analytics package, enterprise or on-prem application or a cloud system such as Azure IoT Hub, AWS IoT or Google IoT Core.
+App Services are the means to extract, process/transform, and send sensed edge data from EdgeX Foundry to an endpoint or application of your choice.
+This could be an edge data analytics package, enterprise or on-prem application, or a cloud system such as Azure IoT Hub, AWS IoT, or Google IoT Core.

 Security elements protect data and control of devices, sensors, and other IoT objects managed by EdgeX Foundry.